 1989 - In 1989, a junior high was added to BSM, and one hundred seventh and eighth graders helped to move Benilde-St. Margaret's into a new era of education in the 1990s.

 In May of 1998, Benilde-St. Margaret's was named by the U.S. Department of Education as a Blue Ribbon School of Excellence, a title that can be recognized for five years.
 In honor of this award, the entire school was wrapped in blue ribbon for a day.

 On the heels of this celebration was another the following year for the 25th Anniversary of the merger forming BSM.

 2000 - In 2000, an aggressive capital campaign entitled "Enriching Our Legacy of Excellence" began under the leadership of James F. Hamburge.
 As part of this one-and-a-half-year project, a new chapel, library, classroom wing, performing arts center, and both senior and junior high administrative office spaces were built.

 Dr. Bob Tift took the reins as president in 2002, after serving as interim president for one year.
-He helped BSM embark on its next campaign, officially started in 2008 – Raise the Red.
-Raise the Red was responsible for the new athletic complex, which made its debut in Fall 2010.
-The athletics fields project included an artificial turf stadium in a more centralized position, a gatehouse with restrooms, upgraded track and field facilities, renovated baseball and softball fields, improved practice fields, consolidated wetlands (improving their environmental integrity) and increased parking.
+He helped BSM embark on its next campaign, officially starting in 2008 – Raise the Red.
+Raise the Red was responsible for the new athletic complex which made its debut in Fall 2010.
+The athletics fields project included an artificial turf stadium in a more centralized position, a gatehouse with restrooms, upgraded track and field facilities, renovated baseball and softball fields, improved practice fields, consolidated wetlands (improving their environmental integrity), and increased parking.